Samuel Kounaves

 Biography

 As Co-I and Lead Scientist (PI) for the Wet Chemistry Lab (WCL) onboard NASA's Phoenix Mars Lander, Kounaves and his group performed the first wet chemical analysis of the martian soil using an array of electrochemical sensors.
-The experiments revealed an alkaline soil containing a variety of soluble minerals, but most surprising was the discovery of almost 1% perchlorate (ClO4-).
-Its discovery has wide ranging implications and has altered the way we view the chemistry of Mars and its potential to support life.
-The ClO4- may be responsible for brines due to its depression of the H2O freezing point to -78ºC, the control of planet-wide soil and atmospheric water content, and the difficulty of instruments to detect organics on Mars (VL/GCMS; Phx/TEGA; & MSL/SAM).
-It could also act as an electron doner/energy source for any indigenous subsurface microbes, and is both good & bad for human explorers (can provide energy, fuel, and oxygen, but is human health hazard).
+The experiments revealed an alkaline soil containing a variety of soluble minerals, but most remarkable was the discovery of almost 1% perchlorate (ClO4-).
+Its discovery has had wide ranging implications and has revolutionized our understanding of surface of Mars and its potential to support life.
+The ClO4- may be responsible for brines due to its depression of the H2O freezing point to -78ºC, the control of planet-wide soil and atmospheric water content, and the difficulty of instruments to detect organics on Mars (Viking/GCMS; Phoenix/TEGA; & Curiosity/SAM).
+It could also act as an electron donor/energy source for any indigenous subsurface microbes, and is both good & bad for human explorers (can provide energy, fuel, and oxygen, but is human health hazard).
 The group's recent discovery, that ClO4- may form on any Cl-bearing mineral surface that is exposed to UV and that the process generates intermediary oxychlorines and highly oxidizing radicals, has implications not only for the production of ClO4- and the alteration of organic biomarkers on Mars, but also on Earth and perhaps throughout the solar system and beyond.

 The discovery of ClO4- on Mars led the group to investigate the same possibility in Antarctica's McMurdo Dry Valleys.
 The study provided the first unambiguous discovery and clear evidence of the ubiquitous natural formation of perchlorate on Earth, with accumulation in arid environments and global atmospheric production.
 The discovery also suggests the hypothesis that the perchlorate reducing bacteria and arachea may be a remnant of a significant pre-oxygen Earth perchlorate ecosystem.
 The group has also recently confirmed ClO4-, ClO3-, and NO3-, in the Mars meteorites EETA79001 & Tissint, and also in lunar and chondrite meteorites.